Version 3.1.0 17 Nov, 2023

 iii) remove or alter any of the logos, trademarks, patent or copyright notices, confidentiality or proprietary legends or other notices or markings that are on or in the Wallet, Website, Platform or the Services;

-4.4.
-User will not authorize or encourage any third party to:
+4.4 User will not authorise or encourage any of its staff members or any third party to:

 i) use the Website, Platform or Services to upload, transmit or otherwise distribute any content that is unlawful, defamatory, harassing, abusive, fraudulent, obscene, contains viruses, or is otherwise objectionable as reasonably determined by Provider;